FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Additional Experiment Details

-The UCI US Census 1990 dataset \citep{Lichman:2013} has over 2.4 million units with variables including race, marital status, gender, and citizenship.
-We first discard the units whose income is zero (age is smaller than 16).
-This gives us 1,220,882 units.
-Using 59 of the variables ($p = 59$), we investigate the causal effect of \emph{marital status ($T$)} on \emph{wage or salary income ($Y$)} in the year 1989.
+For preprocessing, we first discard the units whose income is zero (most of these units have age smaller than 16).
+This gives us 1,220,882 units to work with.
+Using 59 of the variables ($p = 59$) and these units, we evaluate scalability of different methods (Table \ref{tab:compare-timing-census}).
+More specifically, the experiment is posited as studying the causal effect of \emph{marital status} ($T$) on \emph{wage or salary income} ($Y$) in the year 1989, with the assumptions stated in the introduction (e.g., no unmeasured confounding).
 The wage variable (dIncome1) is binarized in the following way: 0 for $( 0, 15,000]$ (low income), and 1 for larger than 15,000 (high income).
-This binarization gives 564,755 low income people and 656,127 high income people.
-The marital statue is binarized with 1 for being married and 0 for unmarried (including divorced, widowed and separated).
+This binarization gives 564,755 low-income people and 656,127 high-income people.
+The marital state is binarized with 1 for being married and 0 for unmarried (including divorced, widowed and separated).
 This preprocessing gives 722,688 treated units (married) and 498,194 control units (unmarried).
-We randomly sampled 10\% of these units (122,089 units) as the holdout training set and used the rest (1,098,793 units) to estimate the treatment effect.
+We randomly sampled 10\% of these units (122,089 units) as the training set.
+As a real dataset with a large number of rows and columns, the US Census Data is mainly used for scalability evaluation.
+For the estimated treatment effect, in agreement with the literature \citep{zagorsky2005marriage}, FLAME suggests marriage contributes positively to income.

 \textbf{Running time comparison:} Methods in Table \ref{tab:compare-timing-census} other than FLAME-db either did not finish within 10 hours or crashed, whereas FLAME-db took 1.33 hours.
 In this case, FLAME-bit encounters a overflow problem.